-However, the significant thread holding 5: 18-20 and 6: 1-9 together is God.
+However, the significant thread holding 5: 18-20 and 6: 1-6 together is God.
 God is acknowledged in both sections as the giver of enjoyment or the withholder.
 Just as God is sovereign in the bestowal of wealth, long life, and children, He is also sovereign in the bestowal of their enjoyment ("yet God has not empowered him to eat from them").
 This is the fundamental teaching of all the "better-than" proverbs.
 "A dish of vegetables", "a little", "a dry morsel" are all better than "a fattened ox", "great income", "a house full of feasting", with "hatred", "injustice", and "strife".
-Enjoyment is a "gift" on God's terms (note the repetitive phrases, "God has given" along with "this is a gift of God").
+Enjoyment is a "gift" on God's terms (note the repetitive phrases, "God has given" along with "this is a gift of God".
 Enjoyment is not an entitlement (a legal right) to anyone who wishes to live his life entirely on his own terms.
 Solomon affirms that long life is in wisdom's right hand and riches in her left hand (Prov.
 3: 16).
 Those who receive wisdom will have years of life added to them (Prov.
 4: 10).
 The implication is that this extended life will be a blessing and not a curse regardless of external circumstances.
-But the terms are clear.
-Long life or a full life lies in Wisdom's hands, in the hands of God.
-Likewise Psalm 127: 4-5 affirms the blessing of children in distinct contrast to Ecclesiastes 6: 3, but children who reject wisdom will not be a blessing to their parents (Prov.
-10: 1, 5).